-Connie Powell majored in biology at the University of North Carolina at Chapel Hill with a goal to discover a cure for cancer in the Amazon Rain Forest.
+Connie Nichols majored in biology at the University of North Carolina at Chapel Hill with a goal to discover a cure for cancer in the Amazon Rain Forest.
 But instead, she jumped to another field that, much like medical research, is constantly changing and developing.

-Powell said Intellectual Property Law is an area that holds her attention and is one of the fastest evolving areas of law.
+Nichols said Intellectual Property Law is an area that holds her attention and is one of the fastest evolving areas of law.
 Witness that when she started practice, copyright infringement issues via file sharing and Napster were just emerging on the legal landscape.

 "Now the big issue is who owns what in the world, and are current IP laws applicable with the way the world is changing.
 Are they living up to their intent," she said.

-After earning her J.D. cum laude from Indiana University School of Law, Bloomington, in 2000, where she served as senior managing editor for the Federal Communications Law Journal, Powell entered private practice with the Chicago law firm of Winston & Strawn, LLP, where she practiced for four years in the firm's Intellectual Property group, representing Fortune 500 companies and major advertising agencies.
+After earning her J.D. cum laude from Indiana University School of Law, Bloomington, in 2000, where she served as senior managing editor for the Federal Communications Law Journal, Nichols entered private practice with the Chicago law firm of Winston & Strawn, LLP, where she practiced for four years in the firm's Intellectual Property group, representing Fortune 500 companies and major advertising agencies.

 "When I started practice, one of my first job assignments was playing video games for hours at a time.
 Because of various gambling laws, I was supposed to determine if video games were games of skill or games of chance," she said.